Vassilis Tsabropoulos: Career

-He collaborated also with the German cellist Anja Lechner, performing classic repertoire and his compositions.
-Tsabropoulos and Anja Lechner have achieved significant commercial success following the release of their two albums, Chants Hymns and Dances (2004) and Melos (2008), which have become bestsellers.
-Also, he has formed a piano duet with the pianist Vovka Ashkenazy playing concerts in France, Iceland and Greece.
+Tsabropoulos has collaborated with the German cellist Anja Lechner, performing classic repertoire and his compositions.
+Tsabropoulos and Lechner achieved significant recognition for their two albums, Chants Hymns and Dances (2004) and Melos (2008).
+He has formed a piano duet with Vovka Ashkenazy, playing concerts in France, Iceland and Greece.

-Since 2013, he has formed a duet with the acclaimed performer of Byzantine sacred music Nektaria Karantzi, in an artistic combination inspired by Byzantine hymns and traditional Greek music.
-Their music unites in a harmonious way the West and East tradition and has travelled in Europe several times.
+Since 2013, he has performed with Byzantine sacred music artist Nektaria Karantzi, in an artistic collaboration inspired by Byzantine hymns and traditional Greek music.

-Tsabropoulos is Honorary President of the Sergei Rachmaninov Greek Society and the Music Director and Principal Conductor of the Metropolitan Symphony Orchestra of Athens.
+Tsabropoulos is honorary president of the Sergei Rachmaninov Greek Society and the music director and principal conductor of the Metropolitan Symphony Orchestra of Athens.

+Critical reception

+Vladimir Ashkenazy wrote of him, "Vassilis Tsabropoulos possesses rare talent".